 For many students, this summer will mark the beginning of an exciting new chapter in their lives.
 Most young people will be receiving their GCSE results and finalising their college places in the coming months.
 At college, they will have the opportunity to meet new friends and discover new challenges.
 It is a special time for any young person, but it can also be a tough one.
 A Level examinations are a step up from GCSEs and require harder work.
 Therefore, preparing an A Level tutor to guide students through their first few months of college can be very valuable.

 College classes are often made up of students with varying degrees of experience if they choose subjects that continue from high school such as English and Maths.
 Some students will have been taught things others have not.
 Others will have gaps in their educations that other students do not.
 Classes will also be made up of a variety of academic.
 In some instances, this might mean a pupil is, through no fault of their own, slightly behind their colleagues in certain areas.
-Acquiring private lessons from an A Level tutor can help you overcome this.
-A tutor can you catch up with and probably even exceed the level that other students are at.
+Acquiring private lessons from an A Level private tutor can help you overcome this.
+A tutor from Accelerate Learning can help you catch up with and probably even exceed the level that other students are at.

 Colleges also offer specialist subjects that many students will not have studied before including the likes of Law, Media and Sociology.
 Without having a foundation in the subjects acquired from learning them in primary and high school, they can be somewhat challenging to get hold of to begin with.
 This is exaggerated by the fact that A Levels take place just two years after the beginning of college; you do not have much time to learn what you need to.
 Hiring an A Level tutor can make these subjects easier.

 One of the big differences between high school and college is that most students will be awarded free time in their days for independent study.
 Some days, classes will not begin until the late morning.
 On others, there may be an hour or two in which you have time for revision, coursework and additional learning.
 It is important that students use the free time, as it is important to the curriculum.
 However, free time rarely gets used for this.
 Students understandably tend to use this time to socialise.
-This makes it even more important to ensure an hour or two is spent after college learning one-to-one with an A Level tutor; it guarantees that you do not fall behind.
+This makes it even more important to ensure an hour or two is spent after college learning one-to-one with A Level private tuition in Liverpool; it guarantees that you do not fall behind.